SMUD's "Powering Futures" Scholarships

 - We cannot open the file.
 The file may be corrupted or password protected.

-Refer to the upload section of your application for the details of the required documents and upload a new file that meets the criteria stated.
+Refer to the upload section of your application and upload a new file that meets the criteria stated.

 How do I upload more than one file at a time?

 You may create a .zip file containing more than one file as long as everything included is in an acceptable format (i.e. pdf, .tif, .png, .gif, .jpeg, .jpg, .bmp and .xps.)

 Where and when should I send my supporting documents?